phaustin/a301_students_eoas/notebooks/assignments/assignment5_solution.md

 +++ {"tags": [], "user_expressions": []}

 ### Question 2 answer
+mall
 No evidents of a longterm trend.
-The seasonal variablily is smaller than the larger fluctuations, especially between 2014-2016.
+The seasonal variablily is evident, but there are some larger fluctuations in 2014, 2022.
-In most years the ndvi increases in the spring, summer and even the fall, with winter minimum values as expected.
-There are two outliers in the summer of 2015 and the winter of 2023.
+In most years the ndvi increases in the spring, summer and even the fall, with winter minimum values as expected, with the exception of 2019.
+There are two outliers in the summer of 2015 and the winter of 2023 that look like data problems

 ```{code-cell} ipython3
 #